List of Italian Mafia crime families

 This is a list of Italian organized crime groups around the world.
+Some of these organizations are not linked or affiliated in any way with the Cosa Nostra, the Camorra or the 'Ndrangheta, but are independent criminal groups created by Italian immigrants in other countries.

-This list does not include all groups, clans or families identified as Cosa Nostra (Mafia crime families).
-This list does not include all Camorra, 'Ndrangheta or Sacra Corona Unita clans ("crime families").
+Furthermore, this list does not include all groups, clans or families identified as Cosa Nostra (Mafia crime families), Camorra, 'Ndrangheta or Sacra Corona Unita clans.

 Italy

 In Italy there are many different Mafia-like organizations.